How are we building the network?

 At this point we’re ready to start the physical work in your community.
 We’ll be installing the new fibre cabinet and bringing fibre cable from your local telephone exchange to your area.
 You might see our teams working in the footway boxes along your street as they bring the fibre cable through the underground ducts or overhead on telephone poles.

 We’ll also be putting the fibre cabinet in position which might cause a bit of disruption with traffic diversion and closed pavements, we’ll do our best to reduce this.
 Throughout the build phase we continue to work closely with the power companies and local authorities to reduce delays and keep disruption to a minimum.

 CONNECT (typically it takes about 4 months from this stage to being able to place an order)

 We’re now connecting the power and fibre cables to the brand new fibre cabinet in your area.
 We need to test and certify the power connection is working properly.
 The existing copper and new fibre cabinets have to be connected to each other by underground copper cables.
-The physical build is now completed and there shouldn’t need to be any further works in your area.
+Once done the physical build is now complete and we shouldn’t need to carry out any further work in your local area.

 ACTIVATE (typically this takes place about a month before you will be able to place an order)

 We're performing our final quality and safety checks in your area, and updating our network records.
 We'll also let service providers know that fibre connections are available in your area.

 The decision to offer services will be down to each individual internet service provider according to their business model and is outside the control of Digital Scotland.

 Any service provider can use the fibre infrastructure to provide you with internet services.
 You do need to place and order with a service provider to get a faster connection - it doesn't just happen automatically.